gymrek-lab/CITRUS/README.md

-# CITRUS: A phenotype simulation tool with the flexibility to model complex interactions
+# CITRUS🍊: A phenotype simulation tool with the flexibility to model complex interactions

 CITRUS, the CIs and Trans inteRaction nUmerical Simulator, is a tool for simulating phenotypes with complex genetic archetectures.
 The goal of this tool is to provide better simulations for benchmarking GWAS/PRS models.